nimna29/cli-chatbot/README.md

 # cli-chatbot
-Simple Chatbot in your terminal using OpenAI API
+Simple Chatbot in your terminal using APIs

 *Tutorial and more details will be available soon.
 There will be:*